You don’t have to have a dog for long to know they are easily food motivated.

-A grilled piece of chicken, steak or slice cheese just might be the perfect attention getter.
-Or if manufactured treats no longer work, consider baking some treats of your own.
+A grilled piece of chicken, steak, or sliced cheese might be the perfect attention getter.
+Or, if manufactured treats no longer work, consider baking some treats of your own.

-Your dog will soon realize his good behavior warrants that response and he’ll continue.
+Your dog will soon realize his good behavior warrants that response, and he’ll continue.
 After all, your dog wants to make you happy.
-He just needs guidance to know how to do so.
+He needs guidance to know how to do so.

-Starving causes more harm: Making the dog work for food is often a double-edged sword.
+Making the dog work for food is often a double-edged sword.
 But only if you take it too literally.
-Motivating the dog to train using food can lead to dog owners starving their dogs, or conversely, ending up with an overweight dog (we always want to spoil them, don’t we?)
+Motivating your dog to train using food can lead to dog owners starving their dogs, or conversely, ending up with an overweight dog (we always want to spoil them, don’t we?)

 You need to strike the right balance.
 You don’t want your dog to go hungry.
 This would be just reckless and poor dog parenting.

-Remove distractions: Consider where you’re working to train your dog.
+Consider where you’re training your dog.
 Are there other people, dogs or animals nearby?
 What about traffic.
 Get your dog’s attention and keep it focused on you for a successful training session.

 There may be times when your dog may not be food motivated.
 If it happens occasionally, don’t worry.